 Several main mucocutaneous manifestations of COVID-19 have been described:

 - Pernio-like lesions on the acral surfaces (also known as “COVID toes,” pseudo-chilblains, and acute acro-ischemia), including erythema, edema, vesiculation, and purpura of the toes, fingers, feet, and hands.
 Lesions may be painful, itchy, or asymptomatic.
-Feet have been noted to be affected more frequently than hands.
+Feet seem to be affected more frequently than hands.
 These manifestations occurred in younger individuals late in disease course and usually followed a milder illness.
-PCR is often negative in these patients, and the timing of onset has been touted as one explanation.
-Viral particles have been demonstrated within endothelial cells of affected areas, supporting that this cutaneous finding is a direct effect of the virus as opposed to quarantine-induced lifestyle changes, such as inactivity and ongoing cold exposure in unheated homes.
+PCR is often negative in these patients, and the timing of onset may be an explanation.
+Viral particles have been demonstrated within endothelial cells of affected areas, supporting that this cutaneous finding is a direct effect of the virus as opposed to quarantine-induced lifestyle changes (eg, inactivity and ongoing cold exposure in unheated homes).
 However, some debate remains on this subject; it is possible that some individuals have chilblain-like lesions as a result of infection with SARS-CoV-2 and some have true chilblains as a result of lifestyle changes in the setting of a global pandemic.
+Cryofibrinogenemia has been found in two-thirds of a series of 54 patients with COVID-related chilblains; further studies are needed to support cryofibrinogens as a potential pathogenetic factor.

 - A vesicular eruption with lesions all in the same stage (as opposed to chickenpox).
 In some cases, vesicles coalesce and become hemorrhagic.
 This manifestation occurred predominantly in middle-aged patients with moderate disease severity and lasted around 10 days.
 Itch was a common associated symptom.